arantes555/electron-fetch/README.md

 	useElectronNet: true, // When running on Electron, defaults to true.
 On Node.js, defaults to false and cannot be set to true.
 	useSessionCookies: true, // (/!\ only works when running on Electron >= 7) Whether or not to automatically send cookies from session.,
 	user: undefined,    // When running on Electron behind an authenticated HTTP proxy, username to use to authenticate
-	password: undefined // When running on Electron behind an authenticated HTTP proxy, password to use to authenticate
+	password: undefined, // When running on Electron behind an authenticated HTTP proxy, password to use to authenticate
 	onLogin: undefined // When running on Electron behind an authenticated HTTP proxy, handler of electron.ClientRequest's login event.
 Can be used for acquiring proxy credentials in an async manner (e.g. prompting the user).
+Receives an `AuthInfo` object, and must return a `Promise<{ username: string, password: string }>`.
 }
 ```